Topological antilaser

-The first challenge in realizing a topological antilaser lies in identifying a suitable topological photonic platform.
+\textbf{Experimental platform}\\ The first challenge in realizing a topological antilaser lies in identifying a suitable topological photonic platform.
 While antilasers can theoretically be implemented in any lossy wave system, achieving them in complex structures can be challenging due to the increased number of degrees of freedom requiring precise tuning.
-Furthermore, many topological photonic systems suffer from relatively high dissipation, necessitating strong coupling for antilasing.
 We employ a recently-developed experimental platform, consisting of a nonreciprocal microwave-frequency network, to implement a topological antilaser~\cite{zhang2021superior,chen2024anomalous}.
 This system comprises circulators arranged in a honeycomb lattice (Fig.~\ref{fig1}a), with time-reversal symmetry broken by magnetically biased materials in the circulators.
 The platform features low losses, primarily from the dielectric substrate and circulators, and can be fabricated precisely via printed circuit board manufacturing, making it ideal for implementing a topological antilaser.

 The system is depicted in Fig.~\ref{fig1}a, and can be modeled as a scattering network with the circulators acting as the nodes~\cite{zhang2021superior}.
 Each circulator is connected to three ports and characterized by a 3$\times$3 scattering matrix